devps814/BridgeLabz-SIPP-Training/README.md

-🚀 Bridgelabz Shiptraining Core Java Practice Repository Welcome to my Bridgelabz Shiptraining Core Java Practice repo!
-This project is a hands-on, self-driven collection of Java practice problems and solutions, designed to build solid foundations and sharpen advanced skills in Java.
-Whether you’re just starting your programming journey or aiming to master data structures and OOP, this repository is for you!
+🚀 Bridgelabz Shiptraining Core Java Programming Welcome to the Bridgelabz Shiptraining Core Java Programming repository!
+This project is a comprehensive journey from Java basics to advanced concepts, packed with hands-on exercises, real-world problems, and plenty of learning opportunities.
+Whether you're a beginner or looking to brush up on advanced Java, this repo is for you! 🌟

-📂 Branches and Structure
-This repository is organized into four branches, each tailored for targeted practice and learning:

-main: Central collection of Java exercises and examples.

-Core_java: Core Java fundamentals—covering essentials like data types, control flows, object-oriented programming, and exception handling.

-DSA: Practice questions focusing on Data Structures and Algorithms—arrays, linked lists, stacks, queues, sorting, searching, and more.

-OOps: Extensive problems on Object-Oriented Programming concepts—classes, inheritance, interfaces, polymorphism, encapsulation, and abstraction.

-In every branch, you will find multiple Java files dedicated to specific problems or concepts.
-All solutions are coded, tested, and briefly commented for clarity.
+📁 Project Structure
+Arrays/: Practice problems on arrays, including searching, sorting, and manipulation.
+Control-Flow/: Exercises on loops, conditionals, and control statements.
+EXTRAS/: Bonus problems like calculators, games, and number theory.
+Java-Elements/: Core Java concepts—variables, data types, operators, conversions, and more. level-1/ & level-2/: Progressive challenges to test and improve your skills.
+Methods/: Problems focused on Java methods and modular programming.
+Strings/: String manipulation, searching, and formatting exercises.
+Each folder contains multiple .java files, each representing a unique problem or concept. 📚

-🏗️ How the Repository Is Organized
+🛠️ How This Repository Was Created
-Topic-Based Folders: Questions and solutions are grouped by topic for easy access.
+Folder Structure: Organized by topic for easy navigation and progressive learning.

-Each File = One Problem: Each .java file tackles a unique coding challenge, from basic to advanced.

-Descriptive Naming: File names clearly reflect the problem addressed (for example, PrimeNumberChecker.java or ArrayReverse.java).

-Git Versioning: Source code and progress are tracked using Git.
-Multiple branches separate core topics, DSA, and OOP practice.

-💻 Getting Started
-1. Prerequisite: Java (JDK)
+Problem Solving: Each file was created to solve a specific Java problem, starting from basics (like sum of numbers) to advanced (like matrix operations).
+Naming Convention: Files are named to reflect the problem (e.g., Q1_VOTINGSTUDENTS.java, Q40_BMICalculator.java).
+Version Control: Managed using Git for tracking changes and collaboration.
-Install Java (JDK) on your system.
+💻 Setting Up Java (JDK) on Your System

-Download from the official Oracle site.
+Download JDK: Oracle JDK Download

-Follow instructions suited to your OS.
+Install JDK: Follow the installation instructions for your OS.

-Set up environment variables (JAVA_HOME and update Path).

-2. Verify Your Installation

-bash
-java -version
-javac -version
-This will confirm your Java setup is correct.

-3. Running an Example File
+Set JAVA_HOME:
+Windows:
+Go to System Properties > Environment Variables
+Add JAVA_HOME variable pointing to your JDK folder
+Add %JAVA_HOME%\bin to your Path variable
+Mac/Linux: Add export JAVA_HOME=/path/to/jdk and export PATH=$JAVA_HOME/bin:$PATH to your .bashrc or .zshrc Verify Installation: java -version javac -version
+You should see the installed version numbers. ✅
+🏃‍♂️ How to Run Java Files

-Navigate to the folder with the .java file.
+Navigate to the folder containing your .java file using the terminal or command prompt.

-Compile:

-bash
+Compile the Java file:
 javac FileName.java
-Run:

-bash
+Run the compiled class:
 java FileName
-(Note: do not include .java in the run command.)
+(Do not include .java in the run command!)

-🛠 Example Topics and Files
-Branch	Example File	Focus
-Core_java	LeapYearChecker.java	If-else, loops, control flow
-DSA	MergeSortImplementation.java	Sorting algorithms OOps	ShapeInheritance.java	Inheritance, abstraction in classes main	SimpleCalculator.java	Arithmetic operations, user input All files are well-commented for easy understanding.

-🌱 How To Contribute
-Fork this project to your GitHub.

-Create a new branch for any significant additions or changes.

-Commit your changes with clear messages.

-Push and create a pull request if you'd like to share your improvements!

-🔗 Helpful Resources
+🌐 Useful Links
-Java Documentation
+Java Official Documentation

-Java Tutorials
+Java Tutorials by Oracle

-W3Schools Java Guide
+Learn Java Online (W3Schools)
+GitHub Docs
 Git Basics
+📝 How to Push Your Code to GitHub
+Initialize Git (if not already done): git init
+Add your files:
+git add .
+Commit your changes:
+git commit -m "Add new Java solutions"
+Connect to your GitHub repository: git remote add origin https://github.com/your-username/your-repo.git Push your code: git push -u origin main
+(Replace main with your branch name if different)
+📦 Example File Explanations Arrays/Q1_VOTINGSTUDENTS.java: Checks voting eligibility for students using arrays.
+Control-Flow/Q40_BMICalculator.java: Calculates BMI using control flow statements.
+EXTRAS/NumberGuessingGame.java: A fun game to guess a random number.
+Java-Elements/BasicCalculator.java: Demonstrates basic arithmetic operations in Java.
+Methods/Q13_STUDENTVOTECHECKER.java: Uses methods to check student voting eligibility.
+Strings/Q13_VowelConsonantCount.java: Counts vowels and consonants in a string.
+Each file is self-contained with comments explaining the logic. 📝

+🤝 Contributing
+Fork this repository 🍴
+Create a new branch for your feature or fix 🌿
+Commit your changes with clear messages 📝
+Push to your fork and submit a Pull Request 🚀
-🙏 Acknowledgements
+🙌 Acknowledgements
-Thanks to Bridgelabz for guidance and inspiration, and to the online Java community!
-Practicing and sharing is the best way to grow together as programmers.
+Thanks to Bridgelabz for the training and guidance!
+Inspired by the Java community and open-source contributors.
+🎉 Happy Coding! 🚀

-Happy coding!
-If you spot an issue or want to collaborate, feel free to open an issue or reach out.
-Let’s keep learning together!
+If you have any questions, feel free to open an issue or reach out.
+Let's learn and grow together! 💡

-Related
-This repository is organized into four main branches, each dedicated to a specific area:
-main: The default branch with the latest configurations and summaries of my practice sessions.
-Core_java: Contains all my Java practice questions, tackling fundamental and advanced Java concepts.
-DSA: Stores problems centered around data structures, algorithms, and their implementations.
-OOPs: Focuses on object-oriented programming principles, design patterns, and related exercises.
+About
+No description, website, or topics provided.
+Resources
+ Readme
+ Activity
+Stars
+ 0 stars
+Watchers
+ 1 watching
+Forks
+ 0 forks
+Report repository
+Releases
+No releases published
+Packages
+No packages published
+Footer